Revisiting $L_q(0\leq q<1)$ Norm Regularized Optimization: Introduction

 \subsection{Organization}

 The paper is organized as follows.
 In the next section, we introduce the notation to be used throughout this paper and explore properties of the proximal operator of the $L_q$ norm with $q\in[0,1)$.
 Section \ref{sec:opt-ana} is dedicated to establishing first and second-order necessary and sufficient optimality conditions for problem \eqref{rso}.
-We proceed to develop the proximal semismooth Newton pursuit algorithm and analyze its convergence properties in Section \ref{sec:pdnp}.
+We proceed to develop two proximal semismooth Newton pursuit algorithms and analyze their convergence properties in Section \ref{sec:pdnp}.
 This section also features the application of the derived theory to specific examples.
-Moving on to Section \ref{sec:num}, we conduct numerical experiments to demonstrate the performance of our proposed algorithm in comparison with several existing solvers.
+Moving on to Section \ref{sec:num}, we conduct numerical experiments to demonstrate the performance of our proposed algorithms in comparison with several existing solvers.
 The paper concludes with a summary in the final section.